peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 # Knex Migrations and Seeds

 For this assignment, your task is to build a web application to manage a book collection.
-In the first part, you'll lay the foundation by creating a Knex migration and seed files.
+In the first part, you'll lay the foundation by creating Knex migration and seed files.
 Start by forking and cloning this repository to your development environment.

 Then, install the necessary dependencies via NPM.